Binjmn/NBA-ALGORITHM/README.md

 - **Comprehensive Feature Engineering**: Generates features for model training using real NBA statistics
 - **Cross-Validation and Hyperparameter Tuning**: Optimizes model performance with proper validation
 - **Model Versioning and Deployment**: Manages model versions and deployment for production use
+- **Data Validation**: Automatic validation of training data to detect issues like sample size problems and class imbalance
+- **Outlier Detection & Handling**: IQR-based detection and handling of outliers in feature data to improve model stability
+- **Feature Drift Monitoring**: Detection of significant shifts in feature distributions compared to historical patterns
+- **Smart Checkpointing**: Saves and loads model states to recover from failures and optimize training
+- **Parallel Training**: Trains base models in parallel for improved performance on multi-core systems
+- **Feature Importance Analysis**: Automatic ranking and reporting of feature importance across different models
+- **Scheduled Hyperparameter Tuning**: Intelligently schedules when to perform full hyperparameter optimization

 ### Feature Engineering